 In the backfield, Jordan James steps to bat with Irving now in Tampa Bay.
 As a sophomore, he garnered 107 attempts and averaged 7.1 yards per carry, which ranked eighth in the country and first in the PAC-12.
 In a backup role, James gained 759 yards and scored 11 times.

 In the Green-White Spring Game, the Dynamic Duck touched the ball 12 times for 124 yards and a rushing touchdown.
-Additionally, he caught five passes for a game-best 73 yards, which cemented his high ranking in 2024.
+Additionally, he caught five passes for a game-best 73 yards, which cemented his high ranking for me in 2024.
 At 5-10 and 205 pounds, he is ready for the increased workload and likely to propel himself among the best in the nation this year.
 In early CFF drafts, James is my most rostered running back.

 Scouting Notebook: “Jordan’s running like an angry guy, which is exactly how you want your running back to run.
 He’s out here really improving this spring,” coach Lanning declared (registerguard.com).